-Here, staff members put into practice the theoretical approaches covering advertising, journalism, public relations, and print production.
-Most importantly, they work closely together to achieve a common goal while encountering the social, political, and cultural give-and-take that forms the “espirit-de-corps” context of a working newsroom.
+Here, staff members put into practice the theoretical approaches covering journalism and print production.
+Most importantly, they work closely together to achieve a common goal while encountering the social, political, and cultural give-and-take that forms the "espirit-de-corps" context of a working newsroom.

 SBS B-235 (310) 243-2003

-The Older Adult Center (OAC) serves as a support system for older students on campus, by providing a warm and friendly atmosphere for people of all ages.
-Services include a fee waiver program for students over age 60.
-The OAC also provides academic and social opportunities for students, faculty and staff including internships for Graduate program majors and others.
+The Older Adult Center (OAC) serves as a support system for older students on campus, but provides a warm and friendly atmosphere for people of all ages.
+The OAC counsels on the fee waiver program for students over 60 and also provides other academic and social opportunities for students, faculty and staff including internships.
 Those interested may drop by, sign in at the center, and are welcome to join informal discussion groups.

 Loker Student Union (310) 243-2081

 The following student organizations are representative of the clubs available to students.
 They invite your membership and active participation.

 - Asia @ CSUDH serves to make the campus aware of the availability of the Asian-Pacific Student program.